itsmichaelbtw/urbex/README.md

 It is recommended if you find yourself only requesting data from the same URL with the same method, to use `urbex.send` instead.

+### Request Lifecycle

+A lifecycle of a request is merely broken down into 5 stages:

+1. **Request Initiation**
+This is where the request is initiated and the current time is captured for a point of reference.
+All `request` pipelines are executed here in order and modifications are made to the request configuration.
+2. **Cache Lookup**
+If you have enabled the cache module, the cache is checked to see if the request has been made before.
+If it has, conclude the request early (stage 4), else continue to stage 3.
+3. **Perform Request**
+The request is made and the response is captured.
+This is where the `resolveStatus` function is called to determine if the request was successful or not.
+Any errors caught here are automatically thrown and caught by the `catch` block.
+4. **Conclude Request**
+Once the request has been resolved, a response is created and returned.
+All `response` pipelines are executed here in order and modifications are made to the response.
+Finally, the duration of the request is calculated and the response is returned.
+5. **Cache Response**
+If you have the enabled the cache module, the response is cached for future use.
+The value cached is *after* executing the `response` pipelines.

 ## Configuring the client

 The client can be configured globally or on a per-request basis.
 The global configuration is the default configuration that is used for all requests.
 The per-request configuration is used to override the global configuration for a specific request.
 You are freely able to use both the global and per-request configuration at the same time, along with calling `.configure()` multiple times.
 All configurations are merged together in the order they are called.